How we manage our products, services and activities with minimal impact on the natural environment.

 Our Environmental Management System

-For example, the lighting in our headquarters operates on a motion sensor.
+The lighting in our head office operates on a motion sensor.
 If no movement is detected the lights switch off.
 Reducing the timer period from 15 to 10 minutes saves us £2,600 and 21 tCO2e per year.

-The group also looks at longer term saving measures.
-For example the implementation of the photovoltaic solar array was decided to be an economically viable energy saving technology which has the potential to supplement the Met Office distribution system with extra electricity for 25 years, finally being added to the HQ building in June 2012.
+The implementation of the photovoltaic solar array was decided to be an economically viable energy saving technology which has the potential to supplement the Met Office distribution system with extra electricity for 25 years, finally being added to our head office in June 2012.
 This type of cost-benefit analysis is reviewed annually.